 For example, many projects related to improving conditions for doing business have already been launched, the E-Taxes system has started operating, we will soon finalise e-health booklets, the Government adopted the draft Law on E-Commerce and forwarded it to the Assembly.
 This is the basis for finally introducing electronic archives, assimilating paper and electronic documents, and many other things that will greatly ease the work of the administration and reduce the costs of doing business.

 One thing that we need to promote more quickly and that we all have to work on together is strengthening the rule of law and a more efficient judiciary.
 This is essential for us to ensure greater legal security for business operations in Serbia.
 This is certainly also something that’s an important factor in our European integration, and the Government will continue working on it with dedication.

-How do you now, with the insights gained as state administration minister and in the position of prime minister, view the possibilities for the state to be able to meet the economy’s demands for reduced tax burdens, fewer administrative procedures, and a reduction in the level of corruption?
+How do you now, with the insights gained as state administration minister and in the position of the prime minister, view the possibilities for the state of being able to meet the economy’s demands for reduced tax burdens, fewer administrative procedures, and a reduction in the level of corruption?

-We are working on analyses of how we can reduce taxes on earnings and some other taxes, how to improve and stimulate non-cash payments, while it is important for the Finance Ministry to complete work on the Law on Charges.
+We are working on analyses of how we can reduce taxes on earnings and some other taxes, how to improve and stimulate non-cash payments, while the Finance Ministry needs to complete work on the Law on Charges.
 These things will contribute to the struggle against the grey economy, as well as fewer general impositions on the economy.